bioinfo-pf-curie/ATAC-seq/README.md

 #### Credits

-This pipeline has been written by the bioinformatics platform of the Institut Curie (Clément Benoit, Nicolas Servant)
+This pipeline has been written by the bioinformatics platform of the Institut Curie (Clement Benoit, Nicolas Servant)

 #### Contacts